Asymmetric-InfoSec/DFIR-PowerShell-Profile/README.md

 This PowerShell profile was created to assist with common DFIR related tasks in Windows PowerShell.
 The intent was to give more of a Bash feel for what can be done at the commandline without having to move to a Linux machine.
 This is also a good profile to implement into a Windows analysis machine for common analysis commandline tools.

+### Installation

+There are two methods that you can use to install the DFIR PowerShell Profile

+#### Method 1: Dot Source the repo from your chosen installation location (Preferred)

+Clone (or download) this repo to a location of your choosing.

+Open or create the file `Microsoft.PowerShell_profile.ps1` located in `C:\Windows\System32\WindowsPowerShell\v1.0\`

+Add the following line: `.
+C:\Path\to\repo\install\directory\Microsoft.PowerShell_profile.ps1`

+The next time you load a PowerShell session, the DFIR PowerShell Profile will be dot sourced by the main profile and all will be loaded accordingly.
+Additionally, you can seamlessly update and modify the profile and config file without needing admin privileges.

+#### Method 2: Place the DFIR PowerShell Profile into `C:\Windows\System32\WindowsPowerShell\v1.0`

+Clone (or download) this repo to a location of your choosing.

+Copy the `Microsoft.PowerShell_profile.ps1` and corresponding config file to `C:\Windows\System32\WindowsPowerShell\v1.0\`

+The next time you load a PowerShell session, the DFIR PowerShell profile will be loaded.
+Keep in mind that each time you need to edit or update the profile, you will need to replace it (which usually requires admin privileges)

 ### Configuration Section

 #### Shell Colors